v-cakoll/docs.it-it/docs/csharp/programming-guide/concepts/linq/how-to-split-a-file-into-many-files-by-using-groups-linq.md

     Garcia, Debra
     ```

-2.  <span data-ttu-id="d8cd7-106">Copiare i nomi seguenti in un file di testo denominato names2.txt e salvarlo nella cartella del progetto.
-Si noti che i due file hanno alcuni nomi in comune.</span><span class="sxs-lookup"><span data-stu-id="d8cd7-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>
+2.  <span data-ttu-id="740e0-106">Copiare i nomi seguenti in un file di testo denominato names2.txt e salvarlo nella cartella del progetto: Si noti che i due file hanno alcuni nomi in comune.</span><span class="sxs-lookup"><span data-stu-id="740e0-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>

     ```
     Liu, Jinghao